Student-centric advice and objective recommendations

 3. Seek out a mentor

 A mentor in your field of interest could be an invaluable resource in the search for your first job after college.
-Having a mentor can help you find connections in the field and offer experience to point you in the right direction.
-This could be a family friend, an alumnus of your college, or someone who you meet volunteering.
+Having a mentor can help you find connections and offer experience to point you in the right direction.
+This could be a family friend, an alumnus of your college, someone who you meet volunteering, or a veteran in the field.

 4. Look for internships

 For many recent alumni, the first position you find may not be a full-time position, but rather an internship or fellowship.
-Keep your eyes peeled for internship opportunities.
-Although they tend to pay less than full-time positions, they are also more geared towards imparting experience on the employee.
-At a well-run internship, you’ll pick up a variety of skills that can be applied towards positions in the field.
+Although they tend to pay less than full-time positions, these positions are geared towards imparting experience on the employee.
+At a well-run internship, you’ll pick up a variety of skills that can be applied towards full time positions in that field.

-Many internships also offer the opportunity to turn into full-time positions at the organization.
+Many internships also offer full time job offers at the end of internships.
 If you prove to be a good fit at your company or organization, you may be offered a full-time position at the end of the period.
-As an intern, you should ensure that you fulfill all your responsibilities, but also pursue any responsibilities that you are especially interested in.
-You may be able to carve out your own role for yourself at the organization.
+As an intern, you should ensure that you treat your internship like you would a regular job.
+You may even be able to carve out your own role for yourself at the organization!

 Related: How to get an internship